hitchtest/hitch/docs/glossary/test_readability.rst

 and non programmers alike.

-Hitch takes the approach that readability should be a by-product of simplicity, careful design and :doc:`/glossary/loose_coupling` and that readability is a factor indicating a high :doc:`/glossary/test_quality`.
+Hitch takes the approach that readability should be a by-product of simplicity, careful design and loose :doc:`/glossary/coupling` and that readability is a factor indicating a high :doc:`/glossary/test_quality`.

 Test readability should mean that: